0xcart/artemis/README.md

 Launch Visual Studio Code.

-Click `File`, `Open Folder...` from the menu.
+Click `File`, `Open Folder...` from the main menu.
 Select the `artemis` folder and click `Select Folder`.
 You should now see the following in the `Explorer` view within Visual Studio Code:

 ![Explorer](doc/image/explorer.jpg)